TheDescend/elevatorbot/README-new.md

 ## Self-Hosting Guide
 Everyone can host this bot for themselves.
 To set him up, follow this quick installation guide.

-Note: It is recommended to simply invite the official discord bot
+Note: It is recommended to simply invite the official discord bot.

 1) Download and extract the [latest release](https://github.com/LukasSchmid97/elevatorbot/releases)
 2) Install `docker`